 First Computer Mouse

 1964: Douglas Engelbart invented the first computer mouse in history but it wouldn’t accompany the first Apple Macintosh until 1984.
 The computer mouse allowed for additional control of the computer in conjunction with the keyboard.
 These two input devices have been the primary source of user input ever since.
-However, voice commands from present day smart devices are increasingly becoming the norm.
+However, voice commands from present-day smart devices are increasingly becoming the norm.

 First Wide Area Computer Network

 1969: DARPA created the first Wide Area Network in the history of computers called ARPAnet which was a precursor to the internet.
-It allowed for computers to connect to a central hub and interact in nearly real-time.
+It allowed computers to connect to a central hub and interact in nearly real time.
 The term “internet” wouldn’t come around until 1973 when computers in Norway and England connect to ARPAnet.
 Although the internet has continued to advance through the decades, many of the same protocols from ARPAnet are still standards today.

 First Personal Computer

 1971: The first personal computer in history, the Kenbak-1, is created by John Blankenbaker, and sold for only $750.
-However, only around 40 of these computers ever sold.
+However, only around 40 of these computers were ever sold.
 As small as it was, it was able to execute hundreds of calculations in a single second.
-Blankenbaker had the idea for the personal computer more than two decades before completing his first one.
+Blankenbaker had the idea for the personal computer for more than two decades before completing his first one.